Patient information: Antithyroid drugs (Beyond the Basics)

 ●As a long-term treatment.
 Approximately 30 percent of people with Graves' disease will have a remission after prolonged treatment with antithyroid drugs.
 (See "Thionamides in the treatment of Graves' disease".)

-●To treat hyperthyroidism associated with toxic multinodular goiter or a toxic adenoma ("hot nodule").
+●To treat hyperthyroidism associated with toxic multinodular goiter or a toxic adenoma ("hot nodule"), usually to prepare for thyroid surgery or radioiodine.
 (See "Patient information: Thyroid nodules (Beyond the Basics)".)

 ●To treat women with hyperthyroidism during pregnancy.